 A strong brand usually goes hand in hand with a catchy shop design.
 The choice of colors in particular allows you to determine how customers perceive your brand.

 What colors come to mind when you think of the Apple brand?
 Probably white, black and possibly grey.
-The simplicity of Apple devices is reflected in the reduced color palette, as you can see in this screenshot of the Apple website.
+The simplicity of Apple devices is reflected in the reduced color palette.

 Beware of changes